Former Trump administration officials, from Price to Comey

 He also vowed to never take a private charter plane again while in his post as secretary.

-President Trump had suggested in recent comments to the press that he was considering firing Price, some made as early as Friday afternoon.
+Trump had suggested in recent comments to the press that he was considering firing Price.

-“He’s a very fine man, but we’re going to make a decision sometime tonight,” the president told reporters before boarding Marine One at the White House on Friday.
+“He’s a very fine man, but we’re going to make a decision sometime tonight,” the president told reporters Friday.

 Trump will tap Don J. Wright as acting secretary.
 Wright currently serves as the deputy assistant secretary for health and as director of the Office of Disease Prevention and Health Promotion.